13.44 Suspension, Reduction, and Termination of Adoption Assistance

 Practice Guidance

-Adoption assistance may be discontinued for any of the following reasons:
+Adoption assistance may be terminated for any of the following reasons:

 • Federal title IV-E funded adoption assistance: